Certificate in Methods in Monitoring and Evaluation

 - Communicate M&E information and findings to other lay and professional audiences.

 Students enrolled in a MPH, MSPH, MPH&TM, or MHA degree program at Tulane SPHTM.
-Students in the Department of Global Health Systems and Development are also eligible.
+Students in the Department of Global Health Management and Policy are also eligible.

 Students who earn the Certificate in Methods of M&E will be able to: